This page was last reviewed on August 21, 2020.

 You may submit and pick up permit applications at the Village Office during regular office hours, Monday to Friday, 8:30 a.m. to 4:30 p.m.

-Letter of Agency – to allow you agent or builder to apply on your behalf
+Appointment of Agent – to authorize your agent or builder to apply on your behalf

 Building Permit fees table – A non-refundable building permit processing fee is required when you submit your application.